-Alang Madan Kulang Trek three days of Junglee Shit and Life Long Memories when I started trekking I had visited Ratangad Fort and had seen glimpses of these mountains Three Forts with grade difficult attached to them.
+Alang Madan Kulang Trek three days of Junglee Life Long Memories when I started trekking I had visited Ratangad Fort and had seen glimpses of these mountains Three Forts with grade difficult attached to them.
 Alang Madan Kulang also known as AMK will test you throughout your journey.

 As usual I did my packing last moment.
 Things recommended in your Rucksack / Sleeping Mat / Sleeping Bag / Water / Food (Chikki – Soup Sachets – Maggi – Biscuits – Mix Dry Fruit) / Good shoes / Camera / Torch.
 We boarded the last local Train to Kasara Railway Station try to avoid this last local since Kasara is not a safe Railway Station at night and many robberies have taken place lately our Jeep Driver showed us the cops and many vans patrolling the area.